ToF-SIMS analysis in a laboratory

 What are the principles of TOF SIMS analysis?

-Extreme surface analysis by TOF-SIMS involves first preparing the sample, then introducing it into the spectrometer's vacuum chamber.
-A beam of primary ions bombards the surface, releasing secondary ions which are then identified by their time-of-flight, enabling the chemical composition of the surface to be determined.
+The TOF-SIMS extreme surface analysis first involves sample preparation, followed by introduction into the spectrometer’s vacuum chamber.
+A primary ion beam bombards the surface, releasing secondary ions that are then identified by their flight time, making it possible to determine the chemical composition of the surface.

-The principle consists in bombarding the surface to be analyzed with a pulsed source of primary ions (Ga+, Bin+, Au+, C60+, ...) to produce secondary ions from the first monoatomic layers of the sample.
-These secondary ions, whether positive or negative, are then focused and accelerated in a time-of-flight analyzer, where their travel time is a function of their mass.
-Coupled with a scanning device for the primary ion beam, this provides a map of the various chemical elements and molecular species on the sample surface.
+Its principle consists of bombarding the surface to be analyzed with a pulsed source of primary ions (Ga+, Bin+, Au+, C60+, …) in order to produce secondary ions from the first monatomic layers of the sample.
+These secondary ions, whether positive or negative, are then focused and accelerated in a time-of-flight analyzer, where their transit times depend on their masses.
+By coupling this with a primary ion beam scanning device, a map of the different chemical elements and molecular species on the sample surface is obtained.

 What is the detection limit of TOF-SIMS?